This article is part of a larger series on POS Systems.

 Did you know?

 For example, a customer is about to buy a candle from your site, and then a 15% off loyalty member signup coupon comes on the table at checkout.
-The customer would not only be more likely to keep buying candles from you in the future as a loyalty member, but would also be more incentivized to make a larger purchase at that moment due to the coupon.
+The customer would not only be more likely to buy the candle, but would also be incentivized to make a larger purchase at that moment to maximize the coupon.